 - Establish a dollar limit: Day trading is speculating, which is no different than gambling.
 No one knows the short-term direction of a particular stock.
 That means, just like stepping foot into a casino, you need to know your limits.
 Decide an amount you can afford to lose.
 Day trading shouldn’t be your core investment strategy.
 At most, it should represent 5-10% of your portfolio.
 The rest should be invested in low-cost, globally diversified index funds or ETFs.

 - Determine an exit strategy: Trading stocks can be a lot of fun, especially when you’re winning.
 But you need an exit strategy or at least to know when to stop trading a particular stock.
 Stocks fall in and out of favour and you don’t want to be left behind trading a losing stock.
 Decide when a stock no longer fits your volume + momentum metrics and move on.

-Day trading has exploded in popularity in 2020 and 2021, thanks to zero commission trading and perhaps boredom from staying at home during the pandemic.
+Day trading has exploded in popularity since 2020 and 2021, thanks to zero commission trading and perhaps boredom from staying at home during the pandemic.
 If you’ve made it this far, you’re probably going to ignore the warning signs and start day trading on your own.

 As a die-hard index investor, I’m too risk-averse to even dip my toes into individual stock picking, let alone day trading.
 But if you follow the volume + price momentum metrics and limit your day trading to no more than 5-10% of your portfolio as I mentioned, you can have some fun trading your favourite stocks, learn something about yourself, and hopefully (not likely) make some money in the process.